 Understanding the biology of the spherule is important because this is the parasitic phase of the organism that interact with the host.
 The immune response is made to the spherule, so the identification of spherule antigens is important for understanding the immune response.
 Furthermore, antifungal drug testing has been done almost exclusively with the mold form of the organism but drug targets specific to spherules may exist as well.
 For all these reasons, understanding the differences between transcriptional profiles of spherules and mycelia is important.

 The morphological transition between mycelia and spherule forms of Coccidioides is dependent on sensing host environment, and this transition can be recapitulated in the laboratory by changing temperature and other growth conditions.
 Coccidioides species can grow in saprobic form at 22-30 °C, whereas culturing at 37- 42 °C and 5-20% CO2 in Converse media is required for arthroconidia to convert to spherules (Mead, Barker, 2020).
 Utilizing these conditions, whole genome-level transcriptional profiling studies of saprobic and parasitic forms have been performed (Whiston ; Johannesson).
 It has been found in both C. immitis and C. posadasii that about 1,300 genes are up-regulated in mycelia and about 1,900 genes are up-regulated in spherules and that expression of known virulence genes are upregulated in the spherules, linking morphology to the virulence traits.
 For example, the spherule outer wall glycoprotein, which is the outermost layer on the spherule, is expressed only in spherules (Cole).
-Another study compared mycelia to young spherules and mature spherules to mycelia and to each other using micro-array technology has been done (Viriyakosol).
+Another study compared mycelia to young spherules and mature spherules to mycelia and to each other using micro-array technology has been done and this study re-analyzes the RNA obtained in that study by strand-specific RNA sequencing (Viriyakosol).

-In this study, we sought to understand the transcriptome differences between mycelial and spherule phases of C. immitis, as well as the early and mature spherules using RNA sequencing.
+In this study, we seek to understand the transcriptome differences between mycelial and spherule phases of C. immitis, as well as the early and mature spherules using RNA sequencing.
 Our results show that there are more than 1500 genes that are differentially regulated in spherules and mycelial phases of C. immitis.
 We have compared the up-and down-regulated genes to previous studies and, where possible, analyzed the function of differentially expressed genes.

 2. Methods